bullekeup/displayset/README.md

 Runs xrandr with pre-defined args along with custom commands (setting wallpaper or anything else) if matching display EDID on given output is connected.

-Comes with an optional udev rule to be launched at each display event (needs displayset to be installed as /usr/bin/displayset).
+Comes with an optional udev rule to be support monitor hotplug (rule triggered at each drm event, needs displayset to be installed as /usr/bin/displayset).
 *!!
 If you have an NVIDIA card, do not forget to activate KMS / modeset if using the proprietary NVIDIA driver as follows, or the udev rule won't work (driver will not trigger events)*
 Add the following line to your nvidia modprobe config file (typically /etc/modprobe.d/nvidia.conf)
 ``` bash